adrianajaafar/DATA-SCIENCE-PORTFOLIO/README.md

 ## OVERVIEW
 This project aims to develop a reliable machine learning model to predict loan approval.
 Various machine learning algorithms were tested and compared to identify the most accurate model.
 The best-performing model was then used to predict loan approvals on a test dataset.

-## OBJECTIVE
-The primary objective is to build and evaluate multiple machine learning models to find the most accurate one for predicting loan approval status.

 ## GETTING STARTED
 ### This project encompasses thes tasks: